 Organizations that fear change cannot thrive.
 A great example would be Blockbuster.
 Only if they had adapted to the dot-com boom and internet streaming of movies and shows, they would have conquered the steaming service space.

 When Netflix had started, it was primarily known for its curated TV series and movies.
-It gave the users flexibility and more freedom of choice.
+It gave the users flexibility and more freedom of choice in addition to their regular TV plans. .
 Ever since 2018, Netflix has been airing originally curated series and movies.
 As of today, they have over 700 original TV series and 80 movies.

 Being a curator and a creator has proved to a great mix for their success.
 As a result, Netflix bagged them about 151 million subscribers and 112 Emmy nominations.